 THISCLOSE is how far the Denver based guitarist and composer, Janet Feder has got in her musical journey.
-THISCLOSE is also a result of her collaborating with a some of the closest friends, especially Mike ach and Joe Shepard.
+THISCLOSE is also a result of her collaborating with some of the closest friends, especially Mike ach and Joe Shepard.

 First off, this is a great disc to listen to!